cos-labs/scinet/README.md

-## Scholarly -- Tools for building a dataset of scholarly article citations
+## Scholarly -- Crowd-Sourcing the Academic Citation Graph

-We're presenting at **SciPy** this year!
+Scholarly is a open source, collaborative project being developed at the Center for Open Science.
+The primary purpose of Scholarly is to provide the public with a free, open, and comprehensive dataset containing meta-data for academic citations as well as corresponding references.
+This dataset will allow the public to access, analyze, and distribute academic citation meta-data without restriction.

 ### Scholarly SciPy Project Pages: